smartcontractkit/chainlink-testing-framework/grafana-alertcheck/docs/how-alerts-are-evaluated.md

 | `skipped` | Paused **before** the window opened | reported, not observable |
 | `unobservable` | Coverage gap / sustained `health=error` / stale / absent | → 2 |

 `recovered` has **no deadline** — an alert that clears at minute 58 of a 60-minute window still passes.
-The total bad time is reported as `BadFor`; the removed deadline is replaced by that measured value rather than a derived limit.
+The total bad time is reported as `BadFor`.

 ### Preexisting policy